Sun of May: Origin and first uses

 The sun was formally used as a symbol of the nascent United Provinces of the Río de la Plata for the first time in 1813, when the Assembly of Year XIII incorporated it in its official seal (left)—which later became the coat of arms of Argentina—and in the first national coins (right).
 The sun design of the latter is the one used in the current flag of Argentina.

 The first use of the sun as a symbol in the Río de la Plata region was in late 1810, as an insignia on military uniforms.
 However, the first formal use of the sun was in the official seal of the Assembly of Year XIII (so named because it was held in 1813), a constituent assembly for the nascent United Provinces of the Río de la Plata, the successor state to the Viceroyalty of the Río de la Plata after the Spanish authorities in the capital Buenos Aires were removed in the May Revolution (from which the Sun of May takes its name) of 25 May 1810.
 In 1944, the seal was officially declared as the national coat of arms of Argentina through a presidential decree.
-Since the forces of Buenos Aires were occupying the city of Potosí in Alto Perú at that time, the Assembly of Year XIII also decided that the Spanish real coinage made at the Mint of Potosí should change its design.
+Since the forces of Buenos Aires were occupying the city of Potosí in Upper Peru at that time, the Assembly of Year XIII also decided that the Spanish real coinage made at the Mint of Potosí should change its design.
 The legislators determined that the obverse of the new coins should have the seal of the assembly but without the rising sun, which instead appeared in its entirety on the reverse, a sign of the importance it had as a symbol of the new nation.
 Although the sun of these coins is considered to be the same as that of the seal of the Assembly of the Year XIII, there is a slight difference between the two: in the former, the flaming rays all have the same direction, varying their orientation depending on their issue, while in the latter the rays alternate between hourly and counterclockwise.
 The sun's design incorporates 32 rays, twice the typical 16 rays found in European heraldry.

 The Cápac Raymi, an annual feast celebrating the December solstice.

 The Sapa Inca Pachacuti praying at the Coricancha temple.

 The most widespread explanation locates the origin of the Sun of May in the Inca worship of the solar god Inti, here depicted in two books from c.
 1615: El primer nueva corónica y buen gobierno (left) and Martín de Murúa's chronicles (right).